sandialabs/samlab/docs/overview.rst

 Trial Generators
 ----------------

-A trial generator is a function you create that will generate a single trial.
+A trial generator is a function you create that generates a single trial.
 Typically, a trial generator will load a set of observations from the database, extract input and output features, partition the data for training, validation, and test, and train one-or-more models on the data.
-Samlab provides simple components to make this process easy, but it is up to you to decide which steps are necessary - for example, some problems might require streaming the data to reduce memory consumption and repeating it for data augmentation, while for other problems you simply want to load the data and use it directly.
+Samlab provides simple components to make this process easy, but it is up to you to decide which steps are needed for your task - for example, some problems might require streaming the data to reduce memory consumption and repeating it for data augmentation, while for other problems you simply want to load the data and use it directly.

 A trial generator function should take a single `parameters` argument as input, and return a single scalar value as output.
 The `parameters` argument will be